If, having received the outcome email from the IEA Panel, you believe your IEAs are not appropriate then you have the right to appeal.

 When the Panel has made its decision it will contact you by email and explain the decision.

 To maintain impartiality students must not contact members of the Appeal Panel directly unless responding to a Panel member’s enquiry.

-The Appeals Panel aims to consider your application as quickly as possible but even if a decision is made before an exam you must remember that it may not be operationally possible to get the IEAs in place for that exam if the decision is close.
+The Appeal Panel aims to consider your application as quickly as possible but even if a decision is made before an exam you must remember that it may not be operationally possible to get the IEAs in place for that exam if the decision is close.

-You should be aware that it can take some time to get IEAs in place so even if the Appeals Panel grants you IEAs following an IEA appeal application we may not be able to get them in place in time for your exam.
+You should be aware that it can take some time to get IEAs in place so even if the Appeal Panel grants you IEAs following an IEA appeal application we may not be able to get them in place in time for your exam.
 Please therefore aim to submit your form as soon as possible.

 If you have queries about the IEA appeal process please contact the SSC Exams Team in the first instance by submitting an enquiry.